 These pages explain circulation services and policies at the Stanford University Libraries, including borrowing periods, renewals, and return policies.
 While policies vary by library and user privilege level (faculty, staff, undergraduate, alumni, etc.), books typically have longer lending periods than other materials, such as DVDs and media.
 Still have questions after reading these pages?
 Contact firstname.lastname@example.org.

-Library items may be renewed multiple times, but once the limit is reached, the item must be returned before it can be checked out again.
+Many library items may be renewed but once the renewal limit is reached, the item must be returned before it can be checked out again.
 Items that are on reserve or whose loan period is three days or less cannot be renewed.
 Renewal limits on media materials and equipment vary by library.

 |28 or 90 days||2|

-- Only faculty may renew media items online and only once; after that, the item must be brought into the library for renewal.
+- Faculty and academic staff may renew media items online once; after that, the item must be brought into the library for renewal.

 In person: You can always renew items in person, but in-person renewals are required under the following circumstances:

-- If you've reached the maximum number of renewals allowed online using My Account (if so, be sure to bring the item with you)
+- If you've reached the maximum number of renewals allowed online.
+(If so, be sure to bring the material with you.)

 Email: Policies on email renewal vary by library, so be sure the individual library accepts email requests.
 In general, you may renew by email in two ways:

-- Reply to the reminder email you receive that tells you an item is coming due.
+- Reply to the reminder email you receive prior to the item coming due.
 Request that the item be renewed.

 - Email the library where you borrowed the item, requesting it be renewed.
 Include your Stanford ID number or library barcode number and the barcode number for the items you wish to renew.